articles

 March 12

-It's Cookie-Time, well in my house it's always cookie time, but I meat Girl Scout Cookie time!
+It's Cookie-Time, well in my house it's always cookie time, but I'm talking Girl Scout Cookie time!
 You don't have to be a Girl Scout or even a Girl to love their cookies!
-Girl Scout Cookie Sales are ongoing through at least March 13th.
-Next time you head to the market you might just find them out in front selling their tasty treats - consider supporting a local troop with your purchase or donation.
-They've gone techie since I was a scout, click on the link above to find where you can buy cookies near you or use the app.
+Find Girl Scout Cookie, they're typically for sale February - March, you might just find them out in front of a local store selling their tasty treats - consider supporting a local troop with your purchase or donation.

 Do you have a daughter who might be interested in joining?